 Over the last few months, you’ve seen a number of news organizations open up their paywalls for COVID-19 related content, which we reviewed in Three Current Trends in Membership Marketing Amidst the Pandemic.
 Although the initial response seemed positive with an increase in subscriptions for some larger publications, we’re seeing more and more of those organizations, especially smaller ones, slowly begin to meter again.
 Getting people out of the mindset that content is free, is something the industry has been actively working to change for at least two decades, so as honorable as it was, it’s certainly time to make a return to paid and valued journalism.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 Another goal to keep in mind is how much you need to give away in order to get social media engagement.
 You want to be able to promote all of your articles in social media and through email without a mutiny from email subscribers, fans and followers who keep hitting a paywall.
-The Economist, who allows 5 free articles per month, has calculated it takes nine weeks to turn a visitor into a subscriber, according to Digiday.
-In order to keep visitors coming back for nine weeks, they spend a tremendous amount of time on their social media and email presence so that visitors will expend their credits and eventually decide to become subscribers.
+The Economist has calculated it takes nine weeks to turn a visitor into a subscriber, according to Digiday.
+In order to keep visitors coming back for nine weeks, they spend a tremendous amount of time on their social media and email presence so that visitors will expend their credits and eventually decide to become paid subscribers.

 5 Metered Paywall Best Practices